StarBlayze/iOSTweaks/README.md

 # ViP Cracker V2
 This tool will be released soon with a tutorial too.
 (This can crack ANY iOSGods IPA HACK)

+## DISCLAIMER
+THIS REPO DOES NOT HOST ANY PROHIBITIED CONTENT AT ALL – The cracks I have, is also by crackers, so that makes it okay lol